canonical/edgex-demos/virtual-device/README.md

 Connection to localhost closed.
 ```

-... and query data from outside
+... and query data from outside:
 ```bash
 # 🖥 Desktop
 curl --silent --show-err http://localhost:59880/api/v2/reading/all?limit=2 | jq
 ```

+The above is the Core Data endpoint for querying all readings.
+Refer to [API Reference](https://docs.edgexfoundry.org/2.3/api/Ch-APIIntroduction/) for other endpoints and documentation.
+Keep in mind that for the emulation, the command only exposes the Core Data port `59880`.
+If desired, other ports can be exposed.

 ```json title="Response"
 {